marmelab/react-admin/docs/Authentication.md

 As soon as you provide an `authProvider` prop to `<Admin>`, react-admin displays a logout button in the top bar (or in the menu on mobile).
 When the user clicks on the logout button, this calls the `authProvider.logout()` method, and removes potentially sensitive data from the Redux store.
 Then the user gets redirected to the login page.

-So it's the responsibility of the `authProvider` to cleanup the current authentication data.
+So it's the responsibility of the `authProvider` to clean up the current authentication data.
 For instance, if the authentication was a token stored in local storage, here the code to remove it:

 ```js
 // in src/authProvider.js